eProsima/vulcanexus/docs/rst/tutorials/core/deployment/static_edp/static_edp.rst

   Usually done sending periodic announcements to well-known multicast addresses and ports defined in the specification.
 * **Endpoint Discovery Phase (EDP)**: each DDS DomainParticipant send information about its own endpoints (DataWriters and DataReaders) through the communication channels established in the previous phase.

-Standard discovery has its caveats like the required multicast traffic being sent periodically that can saturate the network bandwidth in constraint network architectures with a large number of DDS DomainParticipants.
+Standard discovery has its caveats, like the required multicast traffic being sent periodically, that can saturate the network bandwidth in constraint network architectures with a large number of DDS DomainParticipants.
 Vulcanexus leverages latest *eProsima Fast DDS* release to improve ROS 2 middleware layer.
 Being aware of the standard discovery mechanism caveats, *eProsima Fast DDS* provides alternative discovery mechanisms: